tenzin-chime/My-Portfolio-using-ReactJs/README.md

-I have deployed uaing netlify and link for the portfolio : https://tenzinchimeportfolio.netlify.app
+I have deployed using netlify and link for the portfolio : https://tenzinchimeportfolio.netlify.app